Car Accidents and Injuries

 Economic damages are your compensation for the out-of-pocket expenses related to the injuries you sustained in the accident.
 They may include:

-Depending on the type of accident and the severity of your injuries, the cost of your medical treatments could be massive.
+The cost of your medical treatments could be massive.
 Emergency room visits, hospitalizations, surgeries, physical therapy, prescription medications, and assistive devices (e.g. wheelchairs) can all be necessary to help you recover from a serious accident.
 As long as you have seen a doctor within the required 14-day window, the medical expenses you incur (and are likely to incur in the future) as a result of an accident are recoverable damages—including mileage to and from appointments!

 There are 80.4 million hourly workers in the U.S. Simply being in a serious accident and receiving medical treatment can result in fewer working hours and lost wages.
 Certain injuries can further prevent these employees from returning to work while they are recovering.
 In this case, future lost wages may also be recoverable damages.